Seme4eg/vim/01_advanced.md

 VIM, to fix indentation in file (spaces to tabs):

-- `:set noexpandtab`
+`:set noexpandtab`

-- `:retab!` // can be used also on visual block
+`:retab!` // can be used also on visual block

-- `:set expandtab` // convert tabs back to spaces
+`:set expandtab` // convert tabs back to spaces

-if move to the beginning of a file and press eigher <, > or =, the effect will be applied to  whole file
+if u move to the beginning of a file and press eigher <, > or =, the effect will be applied to  whole file

 two times '=' -> properly indent